-Net cash used in investing activities during 2021 consisted primarily of payments for capital expenditures of \$195.3, related mostly to computer software, leasehold improvements and computer hardware.
+Net cash used in investing activities during 2022 consisted primarily of payments for acquisitions, net of cash acquired, of \$232.2 primarily related to the acquisition of RafterOne which closed on October 3, 2022, as well as payments for capital expenditures of \$178.1, related mostly to computer software and hardware.

-Net cash used in investing activities during 2020 consisted primarily of payments for capital expenditures of 167.5, related mostly to computer hardware, computer software and leasehold improvements.
+Net cash used in investing activities during 2021 consisted primarily of payments for capital expenditures of 195.3, related mostly to computer hardware, computer software and leasehold improvements.